 |World's last male northern white rhino dies

-Like many of Earth's majestic beasts, hunters have hunted the northern white rhino to near-extinction.
-There were more than 2,000 northern white rhino in the wild in the 1960s but their numbers continually dwindled because of the value of their horns.
-The only remaining northern white rhinos today are two females – Sudan's daughter and granddaughter.
-Both animals live in captivity so they will be protected.
-There are hopes that the two females can produce young to keep the species going.
-In vitro fertilization techniques using stored semen from other dead rhinos could be used to impregnate Sudan's offspring.
-The zoo is hoping to raise $9 million to fund the conservation project.
+The northern white rhino have been hunted to near-extinction because of the value of their horns.
+There were more than 2,000 in the 1960s.
+The only northern white rhinos alive today are Sudan's daughter and granddaughter.
+They live in a zoo so they will be safe.
+Conservationists want them to produce young to keep their species going.
+In vitro fertilization could be used on them.
+The zoo needs $9 million to fund the conservation project.